nmaksimova/square-panda-cb92c/src/pages/test.md

         title_align: center
         content: |
           Classes are running from July 5 - July 30, twice a week.
-          Each class is 1.5 hour long
+          Each class is 1.5 hour long.
           Cost is $245